po-ui/po-tslint/README.md

 # po-tslint

-Package with lint rules used in the (PO) Portinari HTML Framework.
+Package with lint rules used in the PO UI.

-## INSTALL
+## Install

 ```
-npm i --save-dev @portinari/tslint
+npm i --save-dev @po-ui/ng-tslint
 ```

-## USAGE
+## Usage

 To apply lint rules used in PO projects you should, after installing the package, add the following lines of code in the `tslint.json` file, found at the root of your project.

 ```
 "extends": [
-  "@portinari/tslint"
+  "@po-ui/ng-tslint"
 ]
 ```